 - 1 tsp sugar

-- 1 Tbsp peanuts (roasted; you can use walnut)
+- 1 Tbsp peanuts (roasted; or use walnuts)

 - 1 Tbsp toasted black sesame seeds